Happiness is Chips & Guacamole

 Rashguards – Please make sure you are sun smart when planning what to pack for Mexico!
 I’ve already seen too many lobsters getting around to last a lifetime.
 Wearing a rash guard will not only keep the sun off, it will also protect you from any little stingy things in the ocean as well.

 Wetsuit – If you are planning on going scuba diving while in Mexico you may want to have your own wetsuit.
-I personally use my SirenSong wetsuit for scuba diving, snorkeling and just swimming around the cenotes as it keeps me warmer and I can stay in the water for longer.
+I personally use my SirenSong wetsuit for scuba diving, snorkelling and just swimming around the cenotes as it keeps me warmer and I can stay in the water for longer.
 Men you can check out wetsuits here

 For my full review and a sweet discount on SirenSong wetsuits CLICK HERE